in

 He had a unique talent: he could flip a coin to hit the side he wanted to get.

-Even in his youth, Glen moved to Las Vegas, where he successfully cheated on tables for poker and craps, and slot machines.
-Soon, however, he was not allowed to local casinos, so he had to share his knowledge with other cheaters.
-And Grayson decided to create a team.
+Even in his youth, Glen moved to Las Vegas, where he successfully cheated on tables for poker, craps, and slot machines.
+Soon, however, he was not allowed to enter local casinos, so he had to share his knowledge with other cheaters.
+Grayson decided to create a team.

 John Soares' Team

-It had to be a top-notch team of experts.
-And he managed to create such a team. the most experienced and skilled cheaters worked with him, but John Soares stood out in particular.
-He had the role of the direct executor while playing craps.
+He created such a team that had to be a top-notch team of experts.
+The most experienced and skilled cheaters worked with him, but John Soares stood out.
+He was the direct executor while playing craps.

 The first visit to the casino, which lasted less than an hour, brought the team of Soares $140,000.

-Soares made a fortune, bought a house on the California coast, and had a luxurious lifestyle.
-In the sixties, this team stole millions of dollars in different casinos.
-Then they decided to lay low for a while and relax.
+Soares made a fortune, bought a house on the California coast, and lived a luxurious lifestyle.
+In the sixties, this team stole millions of dollars from different casinos.
+Then, they decided to lie low for a while and relax.
 Grayson did not leave Las Vegas, and Soares chose California.
-One day they decided to meet and discuss plans.
+One day, they decided to meet and discuss plans.
 Grayson flew to John on a private jet, but it fell, and he died in a plane crash.

 Loaded Dice by John Soares